-B. Top 120 most visited sites
+5.2 Top 120 most visited sites

-To evaluate the effects of JSSlow-based JavaScript throttling in a real world environment, but without user interaction, we used the WebProxyAutomator (WPA, described in Section IV-B) to programmatically load popular web sites with and without JSSlow enabled and measured the difference in power.
-The specific set of sites we we loaded were selected from the Google AdPlanner list of the top 1000 sites.
+To evaluate the effects of JSSlow-based JavaScript throttling in a real world environment, but without user interaction, we used the WebProxyAutomator (WPA, described in Section 4.2) to programmatically load popular web sites with and without JSSlow enabled and measured the difference in power.
+The specific set of sites we we loaded were selected from the Google Ad-Planner list of the top 1000 sites2.
+Because we ran the phone on battery power, we were only able to visit the top 120 sites before battery depletion.

-Each site was visited four times with the proxy on, and four times with the proxy off.
-Each visit consisted of 60 seconds of load time - in order to allow a site to fully load, and a 60 second "dwell time" during which power measurements were taken.
-The suite of tests was covered in about 32 hours.
-During the load and dwell time, the testbed measured the power at 5KHz.
-Thus, for one visit, we have 30,000 measurements.
-We then average the measurements to arrive at an average power consumption for that site.
-Figure 2 illustrates power consumption over the dwell period with JavaScript throttling turned on, and with throttling turned off.
+Each site was visited an average of four times with the proxy on, and four times with the proxy off.
+A visit included a load and dwell time of 10 seconds, that is, from the time the site started loading to when we advanced to the next site was 10 seconds.
+The suite of tests was covered in about 2.7 hours, at which point the battery was depleted.
+During the load and dwell time, the testbed measured the power at 10 Hz.
+Thus, for one visit, we have 100 measurements.
+We refer to this as a power signature.
+We can compare power signatures with and without JSSlow, with an example shown in Figure 4, but we generally compare averages over the duration of the power signature.